-- Murray Torwick has been appointed as the chairperson of the DLC.
-For 25 years he served as a police officer and during this time held various positions including liquor licensing sergeant, a member of the Organised Crime Unit, O/C Tactical Patrol and O/C Negotiators, sectional sergeant and prosecutions, and dog handler.
+Murray served as a police officer for 25 years.
+During this time he held various positions including liquor licensing sergeant, a member of the Organised Crime Unit, O/C Tactical Patrol and O/C Negotiators, sectional sergeant and prosecutions, and dog handler.
 Murray has a proven track record as a project manager and has formally trained in planning, organisation and command.
 Murray has formal police training in many legal areas including evidence, health and safety, sale of alcohol and the Treaty of Waitangi.

-- Anthony (Tony) Brown was general manager of Massey University Students' Association for over 15 years and he project managed the new Massey Student bar.
-Tony a managing director of Loss Control Management Systems for three years following which he was a safety consultant with the Accident Compensation Corporation.
+Tony was general manager of Massey University Students' Association for more than 15 years and he project managed the new Massey student bar.
+He was a managing director of Loss Control Management Systems for three years before becoming a safety consultant with the Accident Compensation Corporation.

-- Graeme Newbery recently retired as 2IC Traffic Support Unit with the Police after a 37 year career.
-For about ten years he was the Health & Safety representative for the Police Association.
+Graeme is retired from a 37-year career in the Police, where he was second in command of the traffic support unit.
+He was also the health and safety rep for the Police Association for about 10 years.
 Graeme is an experienced training instructor from his time with the Ministry of Transport and the Police.

-- Nikki Speedy was for the last three years a City Councillor, a Resource Management Act Hearings Commissioner and a Board Member of the Manawatū/Whanganui Lotteries Commission.
+Nicky is a Resource Management Act hearings commissioner, a board member of the Manawatū/Whanganui Lotteries Commission and a former Palmerston North city councillor.
 She has a strong understanding of both council and government regulation including a good understanding of meeting and hearing procedures.